 CHAPTER 1: The first account I composed.
 Theophins, about all that setus began to do and teach, until the day when He was taken up to heaven, after He abd y the Holy Sparin green orders to the apostles whom He had chosen.
 To these He also presented Himself alive after His suffering, by many control of the property of the hungs concerning the kingdom of God.
 Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised.
 "Whach," He said, "you heard of from Me; for John baptized with waiter, but you will be apprized with waiter, but you will complete, they were asking Him, saying, "Lord, is it at this time You are restoring the kingdom to Israel?"
 He said to them, "It is not for you to know times or epochs which the Father has fixed by His own authority, but you will receive power when the Holy Sparing has come you your madou a fall budes and Samaria, and even to the remotest part of the earth."
 And after He had said these things, He was lifted up while they were looking on, and a cloud received Him out of their sight.
-And as they were gazing mentily into the sky while He was going, or all the property of the sky?
-This Jesus, who has been taken up from you into heaven, will come in just the same way as you have watched Him go into heaven."

-from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey away.
+And as they were gazing mentily into the sky while He was going, of alliee, why do you stand looking into the key This Jesus, who has been taken up from you into heaven.
+"Then they returned to Jerusalem way as you have watched Him go into heaven."
+Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey away.
 When they had entered the city, they went up to the upper room where they were staying, that is, Peter and John and James and John and John